r-shima/jackal_ros2_humble/README.md

-# Setting Up the Clearpath Jackal UGV on ROS2 Humble
+# Setting Up the Clearpath Jackal UGV on ROS 2 Humble
-This README provides instructions for making the Clearpath Jackal UGV run on ROS2 Humble.
-Currently, the packages for the Jackal do not officially support ROS2 Humble; therefore, they had to be built from source, and required a lot of debugging.
+This README provides instructions for making the Clearpath Jackal UGV run on ROS 2 Humble.
+Currently, the packages for the Jackal do not officially support ROS 2 Humble; therefore, they had to be built from source, and required a lot of debugging.
 ## Instructions
 I recommend starting with a new SSD instead of wiping your old SSD.
 It is a good idea to have a working system as a backup in case you make mistakes.
 #### 1. Installing Ubuntu 22.04 LTS